aziff/reggio/script/README.txt

 	  - Do files or scripts for a methodology should be stored in a corresponding subfolder (for example, IV scripts should be in "iv" subfolder).

+	  - prepare-data.do file creates Reggio_prepared.dta.
+After generating Reggio_prepared.dta,
+	    driver.do in "reggio/data-construction/dataClean_namesManual_revised" should be run to generate Reggio_reassigned.dta.
+The purpose of this driver do file is to modify the wrong school categorization, which is detected by CEHD researchers in the autumn of the year 2016.
-	  - prepare-data.do file creates Reggio_prepared.dta, which should be used as a data file in scripts for all analysis.
-When changes are made to the prepare-data.do, it should be ran again to create an updated Reggio_prepared.dta.
+	    Reggio_reassigned.dta should be used as a data file in scripts for all analysis.
+	    When changes are made to the prepare-data.do, prepare-data.do and driver.do should be ran again to create an updated Reggio_prepared.dta and Reggio_reassigned.dta.

 	  - macro.do has all necessary local and global variables that will be used in the analysis do files.
 For example, locals for baseline variables and outcome variables